carlespoles/DSCI6051-student/README.md

 2. Setup Datalab.

-Install Datalab https://cloud.google.com/datalab/docs/quickstarts and use zone=us-west1-a and project-id ‘wellio-kadaif’ options.
+Install Datalab https://cloud.google.com/datalab/docs/quickstarts and use zone=us-west1-a and project-id `wellio-kadaif` options.

 Here is a summary of all installed libraries in the anaconda environment: